 In Eq.
-1 $\alpha$ is a lattice-dependent constant and q denotes the concentration of the independently distributed, irreversibe traps.
-For the modeling, we also assume that when a 7DS querier comes in close proximity to the server, it always acquires the data.
-That is, its duration within the server's coverage is more than the query interval.
+1 $\alpha$ is a lattice-dependent constant and q denotes the concentration of the independently distributed, irreversible traps.

 As we mentioned in Section 3.1, in FIS the information sharing takes place among the server and the querier.
+When a 7DS querier comes in close proximity to the server, it acquires the data.
+It is easy to draw the analogy: the traps are the stationary information servers, the particles C are the queriers and the trapping is essentially receiving the data.
 We model the stationary information servers as traps and the mobile peers as particles C. When a host acquires the data, it stops participating in the system, and with respect to the model is considered "trapped".
 Figure 8 illustrates the the analytical and simulation results on data dissemination as a function of time.
 The analytical results on Trap model are derived from Eq.
 1 (i.e., Rosenstock's trapping model) for high and medium wireless coverage.